ArthurReimer/Neural-Network-with-Eigen/README.md

 Because Eigen uses CPU mainly, GPU is not yet supported even though GPU would offer great performance benefits with multithreading and multiprocessing.
 ## Usage:
 ### Creating the network
+The input layer is implicit and is not represented by a layer.
+After all hidden layers/ouput layer have been added, the setup function __has__ to be called.

 ``` Cpp
 // ...